Okipa/laravel-brickables/README.md

 ### Retrieve available content brick types

-Getting the available content brick type allows you to provide a type selection on a view, for example :
+Getting the available content brick types allows you to provide a type selection on a view, for example :

 ```php
 $availableBrickTypes = Brick::getTypes();